h-mip/citsci-spatial-bias/README.md

 ├── README.md        <- This file.
 |
 ├── renv.lock        <- File used by the renv library for keeping track of
-                        package versions.
+|                        package versions.
 Do not modify this manually.
+|
+├── Dockerfile       <- File for building docker image.

 ```

 ## Data